 Leopold's Navy Strength American Gin

-Navy strength is used to describe high-proof gin, those that sailors of the British Royal Navy found would not make their gunpowder worthless after a spill.
-The higher alcohol content also creates a spirit with intense flavor.
-This is true in whiskey and rum and Leopold's Navy Strength follows suit.
+Navy strength is used to describe high-proof gin that sailors of the British Royal Navy found would not make their gunpowder worthless after a spill.

-Bottled at 114 proof, this gin is not for the weak of heart or palate.
-You really need to love gin to appreciate Leopold's Navy Strength as it is juniper-heavy (twice the normal intensity) and very bold overall.
+Bottled at 114 proof (57 percent ABV), this gin is not for the weak of heart or palate.
+You really need to love gin to appreciate Leopold's Navy Strength as it is juniper-heavy (twice the normal intensity) and has a bold, intense flavor overall.

-The distillery did not simply bottle a higher-proof version of their successful Small Batch Gin, they started from scratch.
-The extra juniper and a switch to bergamot for the citrus notes created a wholly new gin that is very fascinating.
+The distillery did not simply bottle a higher-proof version of the successful Small Batch Gin; they started from scratch and released this one in 2012.
+The extra juniper and a switch to bergamot for the citrus notes created an entirely new gin that is very fascinating.

-Unlike their other gin, Leopold's Navy Strength is not going to be for everyone and it was meant to be mixed.
+Unlike their other gin, Leopold's Navy Strength is not going to be for everyone and it is meant to be mixed.
 There is no need to worry about losing this gin in a drink because you will always know it's there.
-For that reason, most drinkers have found that it's best in tall drinks that use less gin and the Gin & Tonic is a perfect example.
+Most drinkers have found that it's best in tall drinks that use less gin, such as the gin buck.